 The Cost to Rekey a Home in Arizona

-A house rekey from a locksmith in Phoenix, AZ market runs about 5% less than the above prices.
+A home rekey from a locksmith in Phoenix, AZ will run about 5% less than the above prices.
 If you are in the Phoenix Arizona market, you can schedule your home rekey with ACME Locksmith online.

 Is it Cheaper to Rekey a Lock or Replace a Lock?